- Fast Facts

 - Late October: 'Magness' European pears, 'Sugar Snap', 'Winecrisp', and 'Golden Russet' apples, 'Niitaka' Asian pears.

-- There are many pickup locations throughout Chester, Lancaster, Delaware, Bucks, Montgomery, and Lehigh counties, as well as a locations in northern Delaware and Maryland.
+- There are many pickup locations throughout Chester, Lancaster, Delaware, Bucks, Montgomery, and Lehigh counties, as well as northern Maryland.

-Please review the share options available at your desired CSA pickup location.
+Please review the specific share options available at your desired CSA pickup location.

 For greatest savings, a weekly share paid in full by check when you sign up is the way to go.